michaelli00/MUSC450/notes.md

   \caption{Deceptive Cadence}
 \end{figure}

-# Levels of Metrical perceptions
+# Levels of Metrical Perceptions

 We can view beats/meter at varying levels